akardapolov/dimension-ui/docs/guides/user/user-guide-en.md

 The logic for obtaining time series data depends on where the data is collected.

-1. If the table data from the remote system is filled on the server, we choose the option **Collect data on the server**.
+1. If the table data from the remote system is filled on the server, we choose the option **Collect data on the server** - set **Gather data sql** to **BY_SERVER_JDBC** value.
 The application tracks the pointer to the timestamp of the last selected record, then loads the data into the local database, that were added on the remote system.
 2. The **Collect data on the client** option allows you to collect data from the remote system and store it locally, the timestamps are tracked by the application.
+Set **Gather data sql** to **BY_CLIENT_JDBC** value or **BY_CLIENT_HTTP** for Prometheus.

 The timestamps are tracked by a column with the data type **Timestamp**, which is defined in the settings by table.
 In the configuration interface, this setting is located in **Queries** -> **Metadata** -> **Timestamp drop-down list**.